tariqnaseem333/Java-Spring-Backend/README.md

 3.)
 Functional Interface\
 4.)
 Solve 1 Problem on Abstract and 1 Problem on Interface

-### Day-30: Java Enterprise Application Project and Assignment Problems
+### Day-30: Java Object Oriented Programming Concepts and Java Enterprise Application Project
 1.)
 Solve 3 Assignment Problems based on all the topics learned till now\
 2.)
 Implemented proper structure of an Enterprise Application and Validator Class in Maven Project - [ Project 1 : Infy Academy](https://github.com/tariqnaseem333/Infy-Academy.git)